Metro Social Services: Senior Nutrition Services

 - Solid nutrition: The meals provided are nutritionally sound.

-“Congregate meal sites are a positive gathering place for seniors where they are able to socialize with their peers, and at the same time receive a hot healthy meal daily (five times a week).
+“Congregate meal sites are a positive gathering place for elderly and disabled seniors where they are able to socialize with their peers, and at the same time receive a hot healthy meal daily (five times a week).
 This may be the only meal the senior receives throughout the day, and the only time the seniors are able to engage with their peers.”Carol Wilson, Program Manager II

 A Growing Number of Seniors